Temperance-Godwin/COHORT-ANALYSIS/README.md

 View my code [here](https://github.com/Temperance-Godwin/COHORT-ANALYSIS/blob/main/Cohort%20Analysis.ipynb)

 ## INSIGHTS

-1. **High Drop-Off After First Purchase**: Most customers only make one purchase, with retention dropping sharply after the first month.
-2. Some Months(e.g December) show better retention, this might potentially be due to as a results of promotion or holiday campaigns.
-3. Over 60% of customers do not return after their initial purchase.
+1. There is a significant drop in retention after first purchase.
+Across nearly all cohorts, Month 0 (first purchase month) shows strong participation.
+However, in Month 1, there is a sharp drop—often greater than 50%, indicating that a large percentage of customers do not return after their initial transaction.
+This suggests that the business currently lacks a strong post-purchase engagement strategy or incentives to drive repeat purchases.

+2. Most cohorts show a steep retention curve, where users quickly disengage after their first or second month.
+This implies a transactional business model with low customer loyalty, and highlights a missed opportunity in cultivating long-term relationships.

+3. Certain monthly cohorts (e.g., those starting in November or December) demonstrate slightly higher Month 1 and Month 2 retention.
+This may correlate with holiday promotions, gift shopping behavior, or seasonal campaigns that resonate more strongly with customers.

+4. Although few customers remain after Month 1, those who do return in Month 2 or 3 tend to remain active longer.
+This indicates a retention threshold — once customers pass through the early drop-off window, their likelihood of becoming loyal increases.

+5. The heatmap visualization confirms that most cohorts have low retention rates across all months.
+This suggests the issue is systemic, not isolated to a single campaign, product, or season — and will require strategic, cross-functional intervention.

+6. There is no visible indication of delayed spikes or growth in user counts in later months, which could indicate word-of-mouth or referral-based return traffic.
+This implies that customers are not actively referring others, and there's minimal network-driven growth.

 ## RECOMMENDATIONS
-1. **Launch Cohort-Based Retention Campaigns**: Design tailored communication strategies based on a customer’s stage in their lifecycle (e.g., month 1, month 2, month 3).
+1. **Launch Cohort-Based Retention Campaigns Based on a Customer’s Stage in their Lifecycle (e.g., month 1, month 2, month 3).**

 *How to Do It:*
 - Use marketing automation tools (e.g. HubSpot) to set up lifecycle email sequences.